BTCDecoded/bllvm-docs/src/getting-started/quick-start.md

 bllvm --help     # View available options
 ```

-The node will:
-- Connect to the P2P network
-- Sync blockchain state
-- Accept RPC commands on port 8332 (default)
+The node connects to the P2P network, syncs blockchain state, accepts RPC commands on port 8332 (default), and can mine blocks if configured.
-- Mine blocks (if configured)

 ## Using the SDK